Gurobi/gurobi-optimods/docs/source/mods/diet.rst

     :hide:

     ...
-    Optimize a model with 14 rows, 72 columns, and 72 nonzeros ...
+    Optimize a model with 8 rows, 9 columns and 72 nonzeros ...
-    Optimal objective
-    ...

 The model is solved as an LP/MIP/QP by Gurobi.